scn01/python-dice-roller/README.md

 # python-dice-roller
-Interactive dice-rolling game that generates random numbers on the dice with ASCII art.
+This is a Dice Rolling Game built using Python.
+It uses the `random` module to simulate dice rolls and prints fun ASCII art to represent each face.